How to Pack Fragile Items for Moving

 Image license:CC BY-SA 4.0 / Image Owner: Fantastic Removals

-• Wrap each item with tape
+• Wrap each item with bubble wrap and tape them well.

-Take each picture frame, or mirror and wrap it three times in the shape of a six-pointed star.
+• Take each picture frame, or mirror and wrap it three times in the shape of a six-pointed star.
 This will keep the glass from shifting from the frame and avoid breakage.

-• Wrap pieces in packing paper or bubble wrap
+• Wrap pieces in packing paper or bubble wrap.

-Use packing paper or other unneeded clothes.
+• Fill the gaps, use packing paper or other unneeded clothes.

 Do not mix plates and picture frames in one box.
 It will only make labelling more confusing and make your unpacking lengthier.